 These programs are free of charge to Cincinnati Children's employees.
 Our Center for Professional Excellence develops more than 75 different continuing professional education programs and research activities each year.

-Continuing education opportunities include advanced practice nurse pharmacology series, preceptor development workshops and monthly Nursing Grand Rounds, a live and independent study program offered monthly that includes topics to keep clinical nurses up to date on recent issues in pediatric nursing care.
+Continuing education opportunities include advanced practice registered nurse pharmacology series, preceptor development workshops and monthly Nursing Grand Rounds, a live and independent study program offered monthly that includes topics to keep clinical nurses up to date on recent issues in pediatric nursing care.